Grocery store shortages are back. Here are some of the reasons why

 Labor shortages

-In addition to workers becoming infected with COVID, there are those who have simply quit.
+In addition to workers becoming infected with COVID-19, there are those who have simply quit.

 "As a result of that, a lot of people said, 'Hey, I don't need this,' and they've left their jobs in the supermarket," Lempert said.